YetOpen/certbot-zimbra/README.md

 # certbot-zimbra
-Automated letsencrypt/certbot certificate deploy script for Zimbra hosts
+Automated letsencrypt/certbot certificate deploy script for Zimbra hosts.

+The script tweaks zimbra's nginx config to allow access of *.well-known* webserver location from local files instead of redirecting upstream to jsp.
+So it **may not be used if there's no *zimbra-nginx* package installed**.

 This is still a BETA script, currently working and tested on 8.7.2_UBUNTU16 only.

-Also it's missing the renewal stuff.

 # Usage